israel-lugo/netforeman/README.rst

 NetForeman is your network's foreman: an advanced programmable network system supervisor.
-It is meant to run on network infrastructure systems, such as routers, for automatic monitoring and reacting to a wide array of situations.
+It is meant to run on network infrastructure systems, such as routers or automated probes, for automatic monitoring and reacting to a wide array of situations.

-The idea behind this program is to automate problem solving whenever possible.
+The idea behind this program is to automate issue detection and problem solving whenever possible.
 You shouldn't have to stare at screens and graphs 24/7 to know that your firewall's connection tracking table is almost full.
 When that happens, you shouldn't have to manually go check the top 10 flow endpoints, to find out that a single host is sourcing 1,000,000 flows to different IPs.

 Likewise, you shouldn't have to check the routing table on 20 routers to find out that your OSPF designated router is failing in a silent way, still sending